 The Portfolio may utilise all markets where Chinese equity securities are traded, including the China Connect Scheme and the China Ashare and H-share equity markets of both China and offshore equity markets.
 Offshore equity markets include those exchanges or markets located in the US, Hong Kong, the United Kingdom, Singapore, Korea and Taiwan.
-The Portfolio may also invest in China through the QFI Scheme.
+The Portfolio may also invest in China through any RQFII programs that may be held by the Management Company or an affiliate.